AlbinoGeek/logxi/README.md

     and delegates to JSONFormatter internally.

 *   Logs machine parsable output in production environments.
-    The default formatter for non terminals is `JSONFormatter`.
+    The default formatter for non-terminals is `JSONFormatter`.

     `TextFormatter` may also be used which is MUCH faster than JSON but there is no guarantee it can be easily parsed.